 *It’s a Land Rover, Caitlin, calm down…*

-I notice his eyes briefly flicker with the recognition that my aging and I’m SUV is a bit out of character from what he’s accustomed to but then his eyes lock on me, your average middle-aged blonde at the wheel and he immediately resumes his professional indifference.
+I notice his eyes briefly flicker with the recognition that my aging SUV is a bit out of character from what he’s accustomed to but then his eyes lock back on me, an average middle-aged blonde at the wheel – nice and normal- so he immediately resumes his professional indifference.

 *Thank you,* I quietly tell him with my mind as I roll down the window.